 A Few Last Thoughts on DNA Testing

 Of course, your family is likely going to have questions; questions that you might not be able to answer.
-My Getting Started: Genetics for the Genealogists quick sheet might be just the thing you need to help them understand exactly what this DNA testing thing is all about and to prepare them for the results they are going to receive.
+My Autosomal DNA for the Genealogist quick sheet might be just the thing you need to help them understand exactly what this DNA testing thing is all about and to prepare them for the results they are going to receive.
 You can also send them over to my website, Your DNA Guide, where I have a bit of information for them to look over.
 As always, anyone can contact me directly and I will answer any and every question they might have.
 Well, you know, at least questions about genetic genealogy!